Nicole Love Hendrickson: Career

-Gwinnett County chairwoman
+Gwinnett County Chairwoman

 Campaign and election

 In January 2020, Hendrickson announced her candidacy for the Gwinnett County Board of Commissioners chairmanship saying, "I am uniquely qualified for this position because I have the proven experience in local government and understand the tough decisions that have to be made in order to balance the needs of the community with being a steward of our tax dollars....But most importantly, I have the heart to serve.”
 Running as a Democrat, Hendrickson competed against four other primary candidates for the party's nomination.
 After coming in first place in the June primary, Hendrickson won the Democratic nomination in an August primary runoff with nearly 80% of the vote.
 In the general election, Hendrickson won against the Republican candidate with 58% of the vote.

+In 2024, Hendrickson won her re-election bid.

 Tenure

+During her tenure as Chairwoman of the Gwinnett County Board of Commissioners, Nicole Love Hendrickson has overseen several major initiatives focused on economic development, housing affordability, transit investment, and community revitalization.

-During her swearing-in ceremony, Hendrickson said, "My promise to you is that we will work to make Gwinnett County a community where economic opportunity is abundant for everyone, a community where affordability isn’t a luxury and a community that leads in regional connectivity.
+During her swearing-in ceremony in January 2021, Hendrickson stated: “My promise to you is that we will work to make Gwinnett County a community where economic opportunity is abundant for everyone, a community where affordability isn’t a luxury, and a community that leads in regional connectivity.
 I am grateful to be a partner in addressing the challenges that face us.
-By working with community, civic and corporate leaders, we will ensure that Gwinnett County is ready and prepared to lead into the future."
+By working with community, civic, and corporate leaders, we will ensure that Gwinnett County is ready and prepared to lead into the future.”

-In response to the COVID-19 pandemic, Hendrickson oversaw the conversion of a shuttered department store at Gwinnett Place Mall into the county's first mass vaccination site.
-At the opening of the site, Hendrickson stated, "We saw a need, we had the resources, and we kicked into high gear to make sure we that we could meet a critical need in our community.
-This site is the product of what it means when we all come together."
-In April 2021, Hendrickson announced Project Reset 2.0, an expansion of a previously established emergency rental assistance program.
-The program uses millions of federally funded dollars to help pay rent and utility bills for qualified renters impacted by the pandemic.
+Responding to the COVID-19 pandemic, Hendrickson oversaw the conversion of a shuttered department store at Gwinnett Place Mall into the county’s first mass vaccination site.
+At its opening, she stated, “We saw a need, we had the resources, and we kicked into high gear to make sure that we could meet a critical need in our community.”
+In April 2021, she launched Project RESET 2.0, expanding Gwinnett’s emergency rental and utility assistance program with millions in federal funding to support renters impacted by the pandemic.

-"This site is the product of what it means when we all come together.
-She also helped organize Project RESET 2.0, an expansion of a previously established county emergency rental assistance program.
-The program uses federal stimulus funds to pay past-due utility payment assistance as well as past-due rent for approved applicants.